 en (English) language, if it exists.
 However, if none of them exist, the Adaptive Form uses the dictionary for

 Once the locale is identified, the Adaptive Form picks the form-specific dictionary.
-If the form-specific dictionary for the requested locale is not found, it uses the dictionary for language in which Adaptive Form is authored.
+If the form-specific dictionary for the requested locale is not found, it uses the dictionary for the language in which Adaptive Form is authored.

 If no locale information is present, Adaptive Form is delivered in the original language of the form.
 The original language is the language used while developing the Adaptive Form.

-Get sample client library to add support for new locale.
+Get a sample client library to add support for new locale.
 You need to change the content of the folder in the required locale.

 When new fields are added in an existing Adaptive Form: